 "It will probably not come in our time, but one day we hope that some wealthy person will see to it that a series of biographies of famous Freethinking men and women is published.
 As we have so often said, in this country we have a very effective method of burying our great hereties.
 We neglect them when living, and ignore them when dead.
-If possible, their names are never mentioned.
 If as prominent in their day as was Paine or Carlile, just a passing mention is made of them and their work which leaves the student quite ignorant of what they did, and with the impression that there is no need to bother about them.